 Søren Kierkegaard not only transformed Protestant theology but also anticipated twentieth-century existentialism and provided it with many of its motifs.
 Fear and Trembling and The Book on Adler–addressed to a general audience–have the imaginative excitement and intense personal appeal of the greatest literature.
 Only Plato and Nietzsche have matched Kierkegaard’s ability to give ideas so compellingly vivid and dramatic a shape.

 Danish-born S¢ren Kierkegaard (1813-55) wrote on a wide variety of themes, including religion, psychology, and literature.
 He is remembered for his philosophy, which was influential in the development of 20th century existentialism.
 Alastair Hannay is Professor of Philosophy at the… More about Soren Kierkegaard

-People Who Read Fear and Trembling and The Book on Adler Also Read
+Buy other books like Fear and Trembling and The Book on Adler

 “Fear and Trembling is among the best-known and influential works in nineteenth- and twentieth-century philosophic theology and literature . . .
 The Book on Adler [is] one of the dark jewels in the history of philosophic psychology.
 As an examiner of the lives of the mind, of the associative pulses of the imagination, Kierkegaard has only two peers.
 His inquisition into Adler stands beside those descents into the deeps of the human psyche performed by Dostoevsky and by Nietzsche.” –from the Introduction by George Steiner